honosoft/pictogin/README.md

 * Deployment
   - [ ] Check if we can deploy using composer.
   - [ ] Check if I can add the sftp information and upload directly? https://github.com/emmanuelroecker/php-sync-sftp
+* Data
+  - [ ] Log ips in database.
+At least the last 5 or 10 different Ips.